-Alcohol Consumption Per Capita (All Beverages) (Gallons of Ethanol) 1995 2000 2005 NYS Northeast Region US 1.93 2.09 2.15 1.88 2.1 2.18 1.97 2.24 2.24 Source: National Institute of Health Population age 14 and older
+Alcohol Consumption Per Capita (All Beverages) (Gallons of Ethanol) 1995 2000 2005 2006 NYS Northeast Region US 1.93 2.09 2.15 1.88 2.1 2.18 1.97 2.24 2.24 1.99 2.24 2.27 Source: National Ir Population age 14 a Health

 The forecast for this tax source is primarily based on an analysis of historical alcoholic beverage consumption trends.
-Data from the last several years indicate the decline in overall consumption has reversed.
-This can be attributed in part to tax reductions and enforcement efforts.

-From time to time, ABT receipts are understated or overstated due to misallocation to New York City.
+Occasionally, ABT receipts are understated or overstated due to misallocation of tax receipts to New York City.
 For instance, 1998-99 receipts were overstated by \$1.8 million.
 Thus, an adjustment to the data is incorporated into the forecast.

 Three time series models have been developed for the per capita consumption of beer, liquor and wine.
 These models put more weight on recent observations to reflect shifts in recent trends.
-The actual annual per capita consumption data covers the period from fiscal year 1970-71 through fiscal year 2006-07.
-The level smoothing weight and the trend smoothing weight in the models are selected to maximize the Akaike Information Criterion - a measure of error variation corrected for the number of parameters estimated.
+The actual annual per capita consumption data covers the period from fiscal year 1970-71 through fiscal year 2007-08.
+The level smoothing weight and the trend smoothing weight in the models are selected to minimize the Akaike Information Criterion - a measure of error variation corrected for the number of parameters estimated.
 A summary of the statistical results of these models is reported as follows:

-Beer: Damped Trend Statistics Exponential Smoothing Liquor: Damped Trend Exponential Smoothing Wine: Damped Trend Exponential Smoothing
+Statistics Beer: Damped Trend Exponential Smoothing Liquor: Damped Trend Exponential Smoothing Wine: Damped Trend Exponential Smoothing

 Level Smoothing Weight 0.5678 0.6157 0.8413

 Trend Smoothing Weight 0.9990 0.6941 0.9990

 Adjusted R-Square 0.9451 0.9930 0.8760